Jeremy Pena Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The 7.3 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.65 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.63).

-- The Rockies surrender the most home runs in baseball (137 total, 1.5 per game).
+- Rockies pitchers combine to surrender 137 total home runs at a clip of 1.4 per game (most in baseball).

-- Bird (2-1) makes the start for the Rockies, his second of the season.
+- Gomber (8-7) gets the starting nod for the Rockies in his 20th start of the season.
+He's put together a 6.19 ERA in 96 2/3 innings pitched, with 63 strikeouts.

-- In his most recent time out -- in relief on Sunday -- the righty tossed two-thirds of an inning against the New York Yankees, allowing two earned runs while surrendering three hits.
+- In his last appearance on Saturday, the lefty threw six innings against the New York Yankees, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.